Budget vs. Actual analysis: Create, Update, Present

 Step 2: Create the Actual scenario

-You will enter the Scenario Recording mode.
-In this mode, you can modify the cells, and the new values will be automatically added to your new Actual scenario (do not worry, you will not overwrite or delete any of the existing cell values).
+Edit the cells, and the new values / formulas will be automatically linked to the active Actual scenario.
 In this example, we modify Sales Volume for January (cell C3).
 After you’ve updated the cell, click the Save button:

 Switching between Budget and Actual scenarios